sandboxie-plus/sandboxie-docs/Content/OpenClsid.md

 # Open Clsid

 _OpenClsid_ is a sandbox setting in [Sandboxie Ini](SandboxieIni.md).
 It specifies the COM class identifiers for unsandboxed COM objects that should be accessible by a sandboxed program.
-More simple explanation: _OpenCLsid_ allows unsandboxed COM ports to be accessed by sandboxed apps
+This allows unsandboxed COM ports to be accessed by sandboxed apps.

 Examples:
 ```